jimlloyd/repl-promise/README.md

 A REPL for determinisic processing of input for scripts that use promises.

-This REPL implementation is modeled after Node's [repl](http://nodejs.org/documentation/api/repl.html), but unlike several other NPM packages that have been published which enhance Node's repl in various ways, this implementation is a rewrite from scratch.
+This REPL implementation is modeled after Node's [repl](http://nodejs.org/documentation/api/repl.html), but unlike several other NPM packages that have been published (see below) which enhance Node's repl in various ways, this implementation is a rewrite from scratch.
 It was implemented for three reasons:

 1. Node's repl and readline do not behave deterministically when the input is a file stream.
 See [issue 3628](https://github.com/joyent/node/issues/3628), and in particular the [comment just added](https://github.com/joyent/node/issues/3628#issuecomment-54837098) requesting that the issue be reopened.